Photo Credit: https://www.cnn.com/2016/06/24/africa/red-africa-calvert-22/index.html

 The 2019 CPCP Conference intends to bring together activist scholars/scholarly activists from across the disciplines and beyond in order to figure new dimensions of mobilization as and from migrations.
 The focus on movement and movements offers the possibility of constructive dialogue on specific spatial constellations in the present that does not lose sight of their historical constituents and political differences yet is willing to meet the challenge of their articulation.

-Sónia Vaz Borges, Ana Naomi de Sousa, Nick Estes, Javiela Evangelista, DeeDee Halleck, Christina Heatherton, Shahram Khosravi, Angela Naimou, Sana N’Hada, A. Naomi Paik, Vijay Prashad and Mamyrah Dougé-Prosper, and Alper Sen.
+Sónia Vaz Borges, Ana Naomi de Sousa, Nick Estes, Javiela Evangelista, DeeDee Halleck, Christina Heatherton, Shahram Khosravi, Laura Y. Liu, Angela Naimou, Sana N’Hada, A. Naomi Paik, Vijay Prashad and Mamyrah Dougé-Prosper, and Alper Sen.

 MORE INFORMATION TO FOLLOW!

 Organized by the Center for Place, Culture and Politics at the Graduate Center, CUNY.
-Cosponsored by The Center for the Humanities, Graduate Center, CUNY.-, and the People’s Forum.
+Cosponsored by The Center for the Humanities, Graduate Center, CUNY, the Advanced Research Collaborative (ARC), the Committee on Globalization and Social Change, and the People’s Forum.
 The conference is is free and open to the public.